WHY PRINTED DRAWINGS STILL MATTER ON THE CONSTRUCTION SITE

 Construction site drawings

-The conversation is not about choosing between digital and print, but about leveraging the strengths of both.
-Technology has streamlined how we design, plan and build.
-When it comes to workers onsite, a printed set of drawings provides a reliable road map for the team that should not be overlooked.
+The conversation isn’t about choosing between digital and print but about leveraging the strengths of both.
+Digital tools streamline design and planning, but on-site, a printed set of drawings provides a reliable, tangible roadmap that fosters better comprehension and collaboration

 Reliability in the Field